tobyhodges/fair-research-software/episodes/04-version-control.md

 ### Add initial files into our repository

-During the [setup](./index.html#astronaut-data-and-analysis-code) for this course, you have been provided with a `.zip` archive with two files:
+During the [setup](./index.html#astronaut-data-and-analysis-code) for this course, you have been provided with a `.zip` archive containing, among other things, these two code and data files:

 - `my code v2.py`
 - `data.json`

-We need to move these files into our git folder.
+We need to move these files into our Git folder.
 You can either drag and drop the files from a file explorer window into the left pane of the VS Code IDE, or you can use the [`mv` command](https://linuxcommandlibrary.com/man/mv) in the command line terminal.